7 Interior Design Lessons from Spain’s Casa Decor 2021

 Design 0utside the Box: “Niessen Smart Hotel“ by Héctor Ruiz Velázquez for ABB Niessen

 Over the years, I have devoured books about decorating small spaces.
 The designs are, unfortunately, too often formalistic and devoid of originality.
 This thirty-six square meter hotel room by Héctor Ruiz Velázquez Architecture & Design for ABB Niessen Design shows that one can design a small space “outside stereotypes and decorative conventions” and make it innovative and sustainable.
 It incorporates daily functions without sacrificing style.
-The sleeping area is on the upper level and the living, kitchen, and bath areas on the lower.
+The sleeping area is on the upper level and the living, kitchen, and bath areas are on the lower.

 The architect designed it as the hotel room of the future.
 It has home solutions by Niessen that regulate energy, humidity, and sound, among other functions.
 The terra cotta clay nods to the humanistic materials of the past that have embraced and protected us over time.
 A natural, organic material, it transmits a warmth that is often lacking in contemporary design.
 Developed by Ecoclay, it is a mixture of the essential elements of earth, water, and fire.
 They are used to great effect on the curvilinear clay walls.